 Women's Advisory Panel

-- embedding unconscious bias training in other training programmes;
+- embedding unconscious bias training at key stages of legal careers

 Ms Brennan is Chief Legal Advisor at the Ministry of Business, Innovation and Employment, a position she has held since May 2013.